deepkaushik/Final-Project/README.md

 NYC Real Estate App

-Out app is designed to display real estate listings in the New York City area.
+Our app is designed to display real estate listings in the New York City area.
 It a open source and was written for the NYU School of Professional Studies Android course NYU INFO1-CE9416, taught by Mark Meretzky,

 This application is divided into six different screens and accessable through menu bar [+] sign located at right corner of each screen.
 User can use these following screens: